Batman: Rise of Sin Tzu: Plot

-Eventually, Gordon notifies Batman of Clayface (Ron Perlman) having taken over the Gotham Chemical Factory.
-After defusing several bombs that were planted across the rooftops of Gotham City, Batman confronts Clayface, who reveals his plan to turn everyone in the city into clay creatures like himself and escapes.
-Batman follows him to the Chemical Factory, and along the way Gordon informs him of a weapon of mass destruction about to be brought in at the city docks.
-Batman eventually fights Clayface, who merges with other people like himself to grow larger, but is defeated by the Dark Knight using electricity.

-During another conversation with Gordon, Batman deduces that the person responsible for the prison breakouts is Sin Tzu (Cary-Hiroyuki Tagawa), a renowned warlord from Asia that was captured and sent to Arkham Asylum for further study.
+Notified that Clayface (Ron Perlman) has taken over the Gotham Chemical Factory, Batman defuses explosives planted across the rooftops of Gotham City and confronts Clayface, who reveals his plan to turn everyone in the city into clay creatures like himself.
+Batman follows Clayface to the chemical factory and, along the way, is informed by Gordon of a weapon of mass destruction being brought to Gotham.
+After defeating Clayface at the chemical factory, Batman again contacts Gordon and deduces that the person responsible for the prison breakouts is Sin Tzu (Cary-Hiroyuki Tagawa), an Asian warlord who was captured and sent to Arkham Asylum for further study.

 Sin Tzu intercepts the transmission and declares that Gotham will become a new stronghold for his empire once Batman is defeated.
-Gordon then tells Batman that the doomsday weapon has just arrived, so he intercepts the cargo ship carrying it and takes it to the Batcave, just as Sin Tzu predicted.
-Batman finds the doomsday weapon but is ambushed by Sin Tzu's men, who try to break into the Batcave.
-After stopping them, he attempts to disarm the weapon only to find that it is Bane (Hector Elizondo), another escaped supervillain, whom he defeats.
+Gordon then tells Batman that the doomsday weapon has arrived at the city docks, prompting the latter to intercept the cargo ship carrying it and bring it to the Batcave.
+As Batman finds the weapon, he is ambushed by Sin Tzu's men; he defeats them and attempts to disarm the weapon, only to discover it is actually Bane (Héctor Elizondo), another escaped supervillain, and that this was all part of Sin Tzu's plan to eliminate him.
+After defeating Bane, Batman discovers that Sin Tzu is hiding at Arkham Asylum and notifies Gordon, who has the police surround the asylum to prevent Sin Tzu's escape.

-Batman eventually discovers that Sin Tzu is hiding at Arkham Asylum and, while Gordon orders the GCPD to surround the asylum to prevent his escape, Batman infiltrates Arkham through the sewer system.
-During his infiltration, Gordon warns Batman of Sin Tzu's mind-controlling powers, which he had used to manipulate Scarecrow, Clayface, and Bane into fighting him.
-After making his way past Sin Tzu's men and several inmates, including the Joker, Harley Quinn, Mr. Freeze and Poison Ivy, who have been placed in suspended animation, Batman confronts Sin Tzu in a chamber in the lower levels of the asylum, resulting in the latter's defeat.

-As dawn approaches, Gordon apologises to Batman for not telling him about Sin Tzu earlier, and explains that he had to keep his imprisonment at Arkham a secret for national security reasons, which the Dark Knight understands.
-As he retreats to look over Gotham City, Batman reminisces on the vows that have to be honored to the living and the dead, reminding himself of his parents' murder and how it inspired him to become the man he is today.
+Batman infiltrates the asylum through the sewers and, along the way, is warned by Gordon about Sin Tzu's mind-control powers, which he used to manipulate the Scarecrow, Clayface, and Bane into fighting Batman.
+After making his way past Sin Tzu's men and several asylum inmates, including the Joker, Harley Quinn, Mr. Freeze, and Poison Ivy, who have been placed in suspended animation, Batman enters the asylum's lower levels, where he confronts and defeats Sin Tzu himself.
+Afterwards, he meets with Gordon a final time, who apologises for concealing Sin Tzu's existence but explains he had to do so for national security reasons.
+Batman understands and retreats to look over the city, where he reminisces of his vows to his loved ones and the memory of his parents' murder, which inspired him to become the man he is today.